germany insider facts

 Stuttgart Hauptbahnhof - main train station

-Eurorail Pass - How does a pass work?
+How does a rail pass work?

 The range of train passes for Germany and Europe is quite overwhelming.
 The good news is that you can purchase all passes through one company.
 Rail Europe is a company with more than 75 years of experience selling Eurail and national rail passes for Germany and other European countries.